Overview

 Simple Button Operation

-- Five clicks: Power on/off
+- 5 clicks: Power on/off

-- Press and hold: Fire (produce vapor)
+- Press and hold: Fire

-- LED indicator: Shows power status and battery level
+- LED indicator: Battery level and status

 Fixed Voltage Output

-- Provided decent vapor production
+- Decent vapor production

-- Acceptable flavor for casual users
+- Acceptable flavor for casual use

-- Compatible with most oil viscosities
+- Handles most oil thicknesses

 Compact Battery